FASTMET and FASTMELT Processes of Ironmaking

 |Product application||BOF feed, DRI||BOF feed, DRI||BOF feed, HBI||BOF feed, DRI||BF & BOF feed, DRI|

-It can be seen that this process is being presently used for utilization of the metallurgical waste of the steel plant.
-Besides metallurgical waste the process can also use iron ore fines having size which is equal to pellet feed size (<45 microns).
-This is because the process has got inbuilt agglomeration steps.
-FASTMET/FASTMELT process presents an alternative route to iron making in capacities ranging from 100,000 tons per annum to 500,000 tons per annum.
-FASTMELT process offer an alternative for mini blast furnace technology.
-The refractory used in RHF and EIF are of standard specification normally used in iron making.
+It can be seen that this process is being used presently for the utilization of the metallurgical waste of the steel plant.
+Besides metallurgical waste, the process can also use iron ore fines having size which is equal to pellet feed size (less than 45 micrometers).
+This is because the process has got in-built agglomeration steps.
+FASTMET/FASTMELT process presents an alternative route to ironmaking in capacities ranging from 100,000 tpa to 500,000 tpa.
+FASTMELT process offers an alternative for mini blast furnace (BF) technology.
+The refractory used in RHF and EIF are of standard specification normally used in ironmaking.
 The design of EIF is based on proven designs of EAF (electric arc furnace) and LF (ladle furnace) technologies.

 The process and the principle reactions